TonyKarlin/WSD_Individual_Assignment_Backend/README.md

 Server is accessible at [https://10.120.32.74/web-page/](https://10.120.32.74/web-page/)

-More info about the project in the frontend [repository](https://github.com/TonyKarlin/WSD_Individual_Assignment)
+More information about the project in the [frontend repository](https://github.com/TonyKarlin/WSD_Individual_Assignment)

 ### Feature